fulllabS2totalcommit/desafio-mobile/README.md

 # desafio-mobfiq

-First step: Fazer fork desse projeto e iniciar teu desafio! :)
+First step: Do fork from this project and start the challenge! :)

-Usar como referência os seguintes apps: https://play.google.com/store/apps/details?id=com.root.polishop.Activities&hl=pt_BR
+Use these apps as a reference: https://play.google.com/store/apps/details?id=com.root.polishop.Activities&hl=pt_BR

 https://itunes.apple.com/br/app/polishop-eletrodom%C3%A9sticos-produtos-exclusivos/id517957706?mt=8

-## Desafio
+## Challenge

-### 1) Criar uma vitrine, com duas colunas e utilizando os dados retornados da API
+### 1) Create a "vitrine", with two columns and using the data returned from the API

 API Search
 [POST]